 One of the greatest devices ever fashioned by the cognitive and social engineering wizards of our society---and they put great stock in linguistics, language, and symbols, be assured---is the term "conspiracy theory."
 This is because it neuters critical thought; it defuses and neuters rational, proportional, objective thought.
 And it tries to smother political dissent in the cradle.
 We've been methodically trained to believe that the world is for the most part a mass of events that are on the up and up.
 (The “lone nut gunman,” who eliminates major political actors, and nowadays masses of innocents, being the only definable, permissible aberration, and one rapidly becoming the status quo and thus an oxymoron, curiously.
 Check your newsfeed, there’s another lonely gunman.)
 The Digital Age has taught those who are trying to pay attention that Nothing could be further from the truth.
 Clandestine acts seem to almost always be more effective than above-board ones.

 There is no legitimate philosophical reason why the term "conspiracy theory" has the relevance and traction that it does in our time, outside of the prominent fact that political conspiracies themselves do truly exist in abundance.
 It's of absolutely no consequence what type of conspiracy we are talking about, or, as is most often the case in this land and time, Not talking about.
 No centralized committee or unelected agency has any right to manufacture and proliferate a phrase that demonizes focused, calculating, sober analysis of things; of collective human events.
 This reductionist and mind-numbing phrase in question shares a kind of genetic illegitimacy with the term "anti-semite," insofar as it is very commonly used, in the form of a crushing catchall brickbat.
 Quite often when either of these terms are used in modern politics, the party using them is not acting in good philosophical faith.
 They are making baseless character attacks.
 They are saying they are uncomfortable with another party's arguments.
 They are burrowing down past reason and careful, moderated thought and trying to poison the soil and the root of the so-called discussion.
 It's total war with this ridiculous Operation Mockingbird term, it is a salting of the earth so that nothing can be done to solve matters or grow anything of value.
 And maybe the most crucial thing to understand about the fallacy, the mindless tautology that is this phrase, is that it simply would never have been able to exist and breed as well as it has, if it was not nurtured and coddled by the field of journalism, held to be so integrally important to what we are said to be inhabiting: a democratic society.
-Here is where we once again proclaim, Fuck Journalists and the devils that infest them.
+Here is where we once again proclaim, Fuck Journalists and the devils that infest their sad, soft little worm-bodies.

 Next in line for the hotly deserved fucking, and nearly as important in its role of solidifying the political importance of this noxious phrase, is Academia and its first-born, fat and arrogant homunculus-child, History: As It is Taught.
 The main reason why i am devoted to alternative politics, or para-politics, as i prefer to call this limitless area of intellectual inquiry into sociology, history, philosophy, and generic "politics," is because i am preoccupied with and quite interested in Objective Truth and justice.
-No puny term that appeared like overnight magic in the journals and newspapers and television news broadcasts, and also just like one mass, academic, national belching after meals of Kennedy flesh in the late 1960's, can ever cause me to change my thinking, or my natural interest in pursuing a knowledge of the reality of things, as they are.
+No puny term that appeared like overnight magic in the journals and newspapers and television news broadcasts, and also just like one mass, academic, national belching after meals of Kennedy flesh throughout the 1960's, can ever cause me to change my thinking, or my natural interest in pursuing a knowledge of the reality of things, as they are.
 We know people by their words as well as their deeds.
 Those who sneer and pooh-pooh and make use of this gibberish phrase that was designed explicitly to dumb us down, have done what their masters have decided they should do.
 It resembles the reflex of a scared, caged animal, the way they plop right down in a mud puddle and are seemingly pleased to believe they’re having a healthy, responsible bath.
 It knows, through coercion and culture and cruelty, no better.
 They've shamed themselves and shirked their natural human responsibility to try to think clearly and use that huge, noble brain.

 You can wisely, safely discount the things these types of people say when they are pretending to argue with you in good faith, if they even pretend, at all.
 Defenestrate them and their insincere conflations and sour looks.
 For years it's been my sad opinion that the only good thing resulting from Nein-11 is that it flushed out into the undeniable open the people who are terminally asleep at the wheel.
 Those who don’t wish to be troubled by logic, physics, probability, causation, and quite honestly, the thing we call “morality.”
 It exposed those among us who cannot think for themselves, or are just too timid and comfortable with the way things are.
 The way things are is morally objectionable to all moral beings.
 Neuro-linguistics be damned.
 State-mandated and -controlled education and their anti-intellectual trickery be triply damned.